-Eustress and distress are terms that refer to different types of stress.
-According to the leading theory, eustress feels challenging but manageable, and it ultimately leads to growth.
-In contrast, distress is more difficult and can sometimes feel unmanageable.
+Eustress and distress refer to different types of stress.
+Eustress feels challenging but manageable and leads to growth, while distress is difficult and has a negative impact.
+However, the effect will largely depend on individual factors.

 Not all experts agree with the concepts of eustress and distress.
 For example, a